Who qualifies for the Mobile Meals home-delivered meal service?

 What type of medical need qualifies?

 Any medical need that leaves a patient homebound, requires assistance with daily activities, or otherwise threatens nutritional wellbeing qualifies someone to receive home-delivered meals.
-Common conditions include—but are not limited to—surgery recovery, diabetes, paralysis, anxiety or depression, and kidney disease.
+Common conditions include—but are not limited to—surgery recovery, diabetes, mobility issues, paralysis, anxiety, depression, mental illness, and kidney disease.

 Is a physician’s prescription required?

 Mobile Meals does not require a prescription.
 Our staff will notify your physician’s office that you have signed up for Mobile Meals.

 Yes, Mobile Meals charges for its meals.
 In many cases, insurance programs such as CareStar’s Waiver program, Passport, Buckeye, and Aetna cover the cost for service.
 Our staff will help determine whether or not you qualify for those or other programs.
 Private-pay clients receive a formula-based charge that factors in their income and living expenses.
 Your case manager can help verify your insurance eligibility.